ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 and it should be working.

 There is an issue with Samba that is preventing you from deleting any files on the device.
 I haven’t managed to figure out when the cause is yet.
-It’s possible that it’s a bug in the older version of Samba that is packaged for Optware.
+It’s possible that the old version of Samba packaged for Optware has this bug.

 ## Configure Transmission